 What are Christmas markets?

-German Protestant reformer Martin Luther is associated with having a hand in the Christmas markets that we know today due to, in the 16th-century, encouraging gift giving to celebrate the birth of Christ.
-It is said churches sought merchants to sell near their doors to entice people to services.
+German Protestant reformer Martin Luther is believed to have encouraged the development of the Christmas markets that we know today.
+Back in the 16th century, the Lutherans encouraged gift-giving to celebrate the birth of Christ.
+It is said that churches encouraged merchants to sell near their doors to entice people to services.

 What to sell at a Christmas market

 Christmas markets are known for offering unique and artisan gifts.
 Some of the best things to sell at UK Christmas markets include:

 People come to Christmas markets to look for unique gifts that they can’t get on the high street.
 This could include handmade candles, paintings, pottery or jewellery.

 Many people visit Christmas markets in the evening.
 This is both after offices close and when the lights come on.
 Vendors therefore have a great opportunity to sell food and drink (generally hot).

 Popular, season options include mulled cider, mulled wine and typical Christmas market foods such as hotdogs, burgers and cones of chips.
 Sweet items such as waffles and strawberries coated in melted chocolate go down well too.